oCroso/humblebeginnings/README.md

 # humblebeginnings - Udacity Learning Repo
 Repo for the code I write during my learning adventures.
-This repo will grow to contain multiple projects using Python, Go, and Ruby in the coming months
+This repo will continue to grow as I continue to learn.